ropwareJB/dnsflare/README.md

 A simple DNS service that relays queries to a webhook for notifications to assist detection of OOB or pseudo-blind vulnerabilities during penetration testing activities.

 #### Note
 To reduce notification noise, as DNS clients will often query for both IPv4 and IPv6, queries will be cached and only unique queries will receive the webhook notification.
-Currently the limit is hardcoded at 10.
+The limit defaults to 10.
 So you must send 10 additional unique requests before a given request for a particular domain will produce another webhook.
+See the Help section to configure this setting.

 #### Usage
 Create a file `config` which contains a single line representing a HTTPS endpoint to POST received queries to.